Table of contents

-Market research will help you gather actionable insights and concrete data that will ensure you are making informed decisions to maximize your marketing strategy.
+Market research will help you gather actionable insights and concrete data to ensure you are making informed decisions to maximise your marketing strategy.
 There are two types of market research: primary and secondary.
 Here’s everything you need to know before you start conducting primary and secondary market research.

 Before doing anything, plan and budget

-With a name like primary research, it sounds like this should be your first step when gathering information about your target market, but it should actually come after you’ve done your secondary research.
+With a name like primary research, it sounds like this should be your first step when gathering information about your target market, but it actually comes after you’ve done your secondary research.
 Primary research requires more resources and will likely require budget allocation.
-By conducting secondary reserch first, you’ll have a clearer understanding of the areas you need to spend resources on to gather insights that you couldn’t obtain from secondary research.
+By conducting secondary research first, you’ll have a clearer understanding of the areas you need to spend resources on to gather insights you couldn’t obtain from secondary research.

 Before you get started, as yourself these questions:

 - What are the business goals you are trying to achieve?